Brian Griffin

-He first appeared on television, along with the rest of the family, in a 15-minute short on December 20, 1998.
-Brian was created and designed by MacFarlane himself.
+Brian first appeared on television, along with the rest of the Griffin family, in the series premiere "Death Has a Shadow" on January 31, 1999.
 MacFarlane was asked to pitch a pilot to the Fox Broadcasting Company, based on The Life of Larry and Larry & Steve, two shorts made by MacFarlane featuring a middle-aged character named Larry and an intellectual dog, Steve.
-These two are now considered as Peter and Brian.
-After the pilot was given the green light, the Griffin family appeared in the episode "Death Has a Shadow".
+These two characters were redesigned and renamed Peter and Brian, but they retained similar voices and personalities.

-Brian has been featured in many items of merchandise for Family Guy, and he is considered to be one of the show's biggest merchandising characters.
-He has also made crossover appearances in the other MacFarlane-produced shows, such as American Dad! and The Cleveland Show.
+Brian has been featured in many items of merchandise for Family Guy, and he is considered to be one of the series' biggest merchandising characters.
+He has also made crossover appearances in other MacFarlane-produced shows, such as American Dad! and The Cleveland Show, as well as a few other shows, such as The Simpsons, Futurama, and South Park.

-As a character, Brian was initially very well received by critics although reception in later years has been mixed.
-When Brian was killed off in the season 12 episode "Life of Brian", the events of the episode received substantial attention from the media and elicited strongly negative reactions from fans of the show.
-Brian subsequently returned two episodes later, in "Christmas Guy", after Stewie, his best friend, traveled back in time to save him.
+As a character, Brian was initially well-received by critics, praised for his wit, intelligence, and sarcastic humor.
+In later years, reception has become mixed, with many viewers criticizing his pretentious, self-righteous, and hypocritical behavior as well as his frequent political ramblings.
+When Brian was killed off in the season 12 episode "Life of Brian", the events of the episode received substantial attention from the media and elicited strongly negative reactions from fans of the series.
+However, it turned out to be temporary, as he made his return to the series just two episodes later in "Christmas Guy", after Stewie traveled back in time to save him.